sftsrv/lynks/README.md

 Some things that I still want to do before considering this project complete:

 - [ ] Add tests for like everything
+- [ ] Respect resolution strategy when reading files as well
 - [ ] Flags for more specific behavior like:
   - Interactive "fix" mode
   - Better control of linting